-On February 5, 2021, we entered into an At the Market Offering Agreement (the "Sales Agreement") with Ladenburg Thalmann & Co.
-Inc. ("Ladenburg").
-Under the Sales Agreement the Company was able to issue and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$6.3 million (the "ATM Shares") with Ladenburg acting as an agent for sales.
+On July 2, 2021, the Company filed a prospectus supplement with the SEC to register the offering and sale of our common stock pursuant to the terms of that certain At the Market Offering Agreement (the "Sales Agreement") between the Company and Ladenburg Thalmann & Co.
+Inc. ("Ladenburg"), dated as of on February 5, 2021, having an aggregate offering price of up to \$25.0 million (the "Additional Shares").
+We had previously filed a prospectus supplement with the SEC registering the offering and sale of our common stock under the Sales Agreement having an aggregate offering price of up to \$6.3 million (together with the Additional Shares, the "ATM Shares").
+Under the Sales Agreement the Company is able to issue and sell, from time to time, shares of its common stock with Ladenburg acting as an agent for such sales.
 Sales of the ATM Shares may be made by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended, including, without limitation, sales made directly on or through the NASDAQ Capital Market.
-During the three months ended March 31, 2021, we issued 2,820,493 shares under the Sales Agreement for net proceeds of \$6.0 million.
+During the six months ended June 30, 2021, we issued 2,820,493 shares under the Sales Agreement for net proceeds of \$6.0 million.